wronghorsebatterystaple/Website-Flask/README.md

 - Update image paths in [app/admin/routes.py](app/admin/routes.py).
 Important to make sure we don't accidentally delete/move important files!
 - Update image paths for all existing images in db.

+### Other notes:
+- MySQL does not change ids (primary keys) on row delete; this is used to our advantage by having a `blog.post_by_id` view function serving permanent id-based links to posts

 # Blog writer notes

 ### Custom Markdown syntax: